 The Excalibur has a solid reputation as the best in the industry, fastest, most efficient, etc.

 I’m just going to cut to the chase and tell you…

 (cringe…waiting for lighting bolts to strike…)

-I tested five kinds of fruits and two kinds of nuts, divided equally between the 9-tray super heavy duty Excalibur, retailing for $269.95 sold for $219, and the Nesco Snackmaster Express 4-Tray Food Dehydrator which retails for $67.99 and sells for $58.93 on Amazon.
-Now to be fair, when comparing price, the 4-tray Excalibur retails for $119 and sells for $105, and the 5-tray that you can win here retails for $179.90 and sells for $149.95 at Cook Ware’s Plus (which is less than Amazon and includes free shipping).
-To make the Nesco bigger, there are extra trays to buy for about $10 each, up to 12 trays.
+I tested five kinds of fruits and two kinds of nuts, divided equally between the 9-tray super heavy duty Excalibur, and the Nesco Snackmaster Express 4-Tray Food Dehydrator.
+Now to be fair the 4-tray Excalibur and the 5-tray that you can win here can also be found at Cook Ware’s Plus.

 The Excalibur has a fan at the back of the unit that blows warm air forward, over the tops of all the trays at once.
 If there’s any uneven drying, it can be remedied by rotating all the trays 180 degrees halfway through the process, which is recommended in the instruction book.